Miniconomy

 Miniconomy (also called MC by players) is an online, browser based, economic and trade simulation game developed in the Netherlands.
-The game has over 141,000 registered players from 100 different countries that can play the game in English, Spanish, Danish, Portuguese, German, French and Dutch.
+The game has over 141,000 registered players from 100 countries that can play the game in English, Spanish, Danish, Portuguese, German, French and Dutch.
 As of March 2016, 149 rounds have been completed.

 Miniconomy is free to play, but a premium membership is available.
 This membership allows for the creation of Miniconomy Ventures (MV) with which harbors, banks, and garages can be built, enables the player to start a political party, and gives the player personal smilies and colors on the forums (ingame incorporated as clubs) as well as twice the length of posts in clubs and unlimited number of lots that may be owned.

 History

 The idea for Miniconomy came in October 2001 when then computer science student Wouter Leenards started thinking about making a realistic trading simulation game.
 Together with his brother, Mark Leenards, he further developed the plan, and eventually created Miniconomy.

 Supported by Mark and some friends, he developed the idea further.
 Mark, being a business administration student, focused on the economic aspects of the game, whereas Wouter did the programming.
 The result is a unique online game for everybody who is interested in trading, economics and games.
 The advantage of Miniconomy is that it can be played on your web browser, so with any internet connection; at home, in the office, at school or at a friend's house.
 The first public round of Miniconomy started on January 1, 2002.

 The original idea, a game where economy is simulated, sprung from a combination of imagination and the strengths of other well known game concepts.
 In most games, however, trading and all its characteristics is not the key.
 In Miniconomy the trading is the key, and therefore has realistic situations.
 Monopolies, price fixing, shortage, threats, robbery and abuse of power occur.

 The first rounds were beta testing where bugs were found and loopholes were used to create imbalance in the game.
 However, during this time, the game grew exponentially, reaching 2000 active players and 5000 activated accounts within the first four months.
 The fact that the game grew so quickly and that server costs were rising to facilitate the bandwidth for this increase in players, something needed to be thought of to make sure that the game wasn't making big losses.
 To do this, a Premium Member system was developed.
 The benefits of this were at this time: a daily salary, entry to the Casino, the ability to post smileys and use color codes on the forums, the ability to start political parties, and the ability to start companies that could build harbors and banks.